gruntwork-io/helm-kubernetes-services/charts/k8s-daemonset/README.md

 - `Ingress`: The `Ingress` resource providing host and path routing rules to the `Service` for the deployed `Ingress` controller in the cluster.
 Created only if you configure the `ingress` input (and set `ingress.enabled = true`).
-- `Horizontal Pod Autoscaler`: The `Horizontal Pod Autoscaler` automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU or memory utilization.
-                                Created only if the user sets `horizontalPodAutoscaler.enabled = true`.
-- `PodDisruptionBudget`: The `PodDisruptionBudget` resource that specifies a disruption budget for the `Pods` managed by the `Deployment`.
-This manages how many pods can be disrupted by a voluntary disruption (e.g node maintenance).
-Created if you specify a non-zero value for the `minPodsAvailable` input value.
 - `ManagedCertificate`: The `ManagedCertificate` is a [GCP](https://cloud.google.com/) -specific resource that creates a Google Managed SSL certificate.
 Google-managed SSL certificates are provisioned, renewed, and managed for your domain names.
 Read more about Google-managed SSL certificates [here](https://cloud.google.com/load-balancing/docs/ssl-certificates#managed-certs).
 Created only if you configure the `google.managedCertificate` input (and set
                          `google.managedCertificate.enabled = true` and `google.managedCertificate.domainName = your.domain.name`).